 These pages are on the website of our family business - "Roots

-to improve your kitchen or bedroom.)
+to improve your kitchen, bedroom or bathroom.)

 1938 Met Lil for the first time when she walked into the shop with two children, a very attractive women I immediately thought to myself, but no use getting any ideas she must be married with a couple of kids at least.
 After a few investigations I was to learn from the woman who lived in the flat above the shop, Lil was the nursemaid not the mother, from then on I knew I was in with a chance.